-The PzKpfw IV was the only German World War II battle tank that was produced until the end of the war.
+The PzKpfw or Panzer IV was the only German World War II battle tank that was produced until the end of the war.

 Together, the PzKpfw III and the PzKpfw IV provided most of the military might of Germany’s Panzerwaffe (armored force).

 A larger turret ring on the PzKpfw IV allowed it to carry bigger guns than the PzKpfw III could carry.